-Inspection Recommendations of relevant standards These form the Annual Main Inspection Included in RoSPA 6.1 and 6.2 c) Inspect and maintain in accordance with the manufacturer's instructions (see note 1) Inspection?
-6.2 a) Identify obvious hazards 6.2 b) Check for operation, stability and wear (see note 2) √ [2] 6.2 b) Check sealed for life parts × (-) 6.2 b) Check for cleanliness, equipment ground clearances, ground surface finishes, exposed foundations, sharp edges, missing parts, excessive wear (of moving parts) and structural integrity (see note 2) √ [2] 6.2 c) Overall levels of safety of equipment ✓ 6.2 c) Overall levels of safety of foundations (see note 2) √ [2] 6.2 c) Overall levels of safety of surface (see note 3) 6.2 c) Compliance with the relevant parts of the standard (see note 4) √ [4] 6.2 c) Undertaking the responsibility of the operator's periodic, systematic assessment of the effectiveness of all their safety measures (BS EN 1176-7, 8.2.1) × 6.2 c) Effects of weather \checkmark 6.2 c) Presence of rot or corrosion (see note 2) √ [2] 6.2 c) Assessment of repairs made/added or replaced components (see note 5) √ [5] 6.2 c) Excavation/dismantling/additional measures × 6.3.1 Assessment of glass reinforced plastics (see note 6) √ [6] 6.3.2 Maintenance of one post equipment (see note 2) √ [2] N.B.
-The clause numbers above are taken from BS EN 1176-7.
+Table 1 Inspection Recommendations of relevant standards These form the Annual Main Inspection 6.1 d) Overall levels of safety of equipment (see note 1) Inspection?
+6.1 d) Overall levels of safety of foundations (see note 1) ✓ [1] 6.2 d) Overall levels of safety of playing surfaces (see note 2) ✓ [2] 6.1 d) Compliance with the relevant parts of the standard and or risk assessment (see note 3) ✓ [3] 6.1 d) Effects of weather ✓ 6.1 d) Presence of rot, decay or corrosion (see note 1) √ [1] 6.1 d) Assessment of repairs made or added or replaced components (see note 4) ✓ [4] 6.1 d) Excavation or dismantling/additional measures × 6.2.1 Assessment of glass reinforced plastics (see note 5) √ [5] 6.2.1 Inspection of one post equipment (see note 1) ✓ [1] 6.2.4 Undertaking the Operators inspection protocol ✓ 6.2 c) Presence of rot or corrosion (see note 2) √ [2] 6.2 c) Assessment of repairs made/added or replaced components (see note 5) × N.B.
+The clause numbers above are taken from BS EN 1176-7:2020.
 The content is equally applicable to all other relevant standards.
-Notes [1] Playgrounds contain a range of equipment from different manufacturers and installed over a number of years; operators should implement any guidance provided by the manufacturer.
-Item specific detail is not readily available to RPII Playground Inspectors, whose report contributes to the operator's overall Annual Main Inspection as detailed in the relevant standards [2] A manual test only is undertaken for stability.
+Playgrounds contains a range of equipment from different manufacturers and installed over a number of years; operators should implement any guidance provided by the manufacturer.
+Item specific detail is not readily available to RPII Playground Inspectors, whose report contributes to the operator's overall Annual Main Inspection as details in the relevant standard.
+Notes [1] A manual test only is undertaken for stability.
 Wear and instability are only detectable where readily apparent without dismantling or destruction and without the use of tools, excavation or specialist equipment.
 Rot and corrosion are tested for with a hammer and/or steel rod.
-Decay in timber may exist which can only be found with specialist equipment [3] Only the visible condition and dimensional compliance of surface extent is considered.
-Neither testing of impact attenuating properties nor measurement of the thickness of bound surfaces are undertaken on annual inspections [4] The inspection assesses compliance where this can be tested on site using manual methods without dismantling, destruction and without the use of tools or specialist equipment [5] The operator should use manufacturer's recommended parts, or equivalent.
-We are unable to verify if such parts have been used, and any subsequent change in quality or performance
+Decay in timber may exist which can only be found with specialist equipment.
+We therefore cannot be held responsible for the presence of such decay.
+[2] Only the visible condition and dimensional compliance of surface extent is considered.
+Neither testing of impact attenuating properties nor measurement of the thickness of bound surfaces are undertaken on annual inspections.
+We can conduct impact testing for additional fees.
+[3] The inspection assesses compliance where this can be tested on site using manual methods without dismantling, destruction and without the use of tools or specialist equipment [4] The operator should use manufacturer's recommended parts, or equivalent.
+We are unable to verify if such parts have been used, and any subsequent change in quality or performance [5] Visible glass fibres will be noted in reports.
+The operator is responsible for repairs orreplacement.